slexisvn/query_engine/docs/02-logical-plan/12-building-the-plan.md

 ## Exercises

+### Understand

+Why is the scan near the bottom of a printed plan and LIMIT near the top?

+### Practice

-1. Reproduce the opening plan, then delete one clause at a time and record which node disappears.
+1. **Observe.** Reproduce the opening plan, then delete one clause at a time and record which node disappears.
 Confirm the remaining nodes keep their relative order.

-2. `SELECT C_NAME FROM CUSTOMER ORDER BY C_MKTSEGMENT` plans successfully; adding `DISTINCT` raises an error.
+2. **Observe.** `SELECT C_NAME FROM CUSTOMER ORDER BY C_MKTSEGMENT` plans successfully; adding `DISTINCT` raises an error.
 Print both plans (or the error), then explain in one sentence why the `DISTINCT` version cannot work, using the node order from the fork above.

-3. Write a subclass of [`PlanRewriter`](../../src/planner/plan-rewriter.ts) that overrides only `rewriteJoin` to swap `children`.
+3. **Extend (optional).** Write a subclass of [`PlanRewriter`](../../src/planner/plan-rewriter.ts) that overrides only `rewriteJoin` to swap `children`.
 Run it on the opening plan and confirm the printed tree changes and the answers do not.
 Then try it on a `LEFT JOIN` and explain the result.

-4. Run `LIMIT 1 + 1` and confirm zero rows.
+4. **Extend (optional).** Run `LIMIT 1 + 1` and confirm zero rows.
 Fix [`applyLimit`](../../src/planner/logical-planner.ts) so that a non-literal limit either evaluates or raises.
 Which choice does the rest of the engine make easier?

-5. Make the planner smarter: in `planFrom`, reorder a two-table `JoinRef` so the smaller table is on the left, using `engine.catalog` for row counts.
+5. **Extend (optional).** Make the planner smarter: in `planFrom`, reorder a two-table `JoinRef` so the smaller table is on the left, using `engine.catalog` for row counts.
 Run `npm run test:e2e`.
 Then argue, from what breaks or does not break, whether this belongs in the planner at all.

+### Hints and expected observations

+Each later logical operation wraps its input.
+Rows flow from the leaves toward the root, though streaming operators can overlap rather than finishing one whole relation at a time.

 ## Recap